-When The Red Flag Group is assisting companies to roll out third party compliance programmes, the firm is often asked which resources will be required to oversee and
+When The Red Flag Group is assisting companies to roll out third party compliance programmes, the firm is often asked which resources will be required to oversee and maintain those programmes.

 Central programme management resources

 In almost every situation – whether the programme is operated centrally or is distributed – there is likely to be two people that work the programme at a ‘corporate’ level.
 These are generally fairly senior people that understand the compliance risks of the company and will own and manage the third party compliance, programme.
 They will primarily be responsible for running the programme internally, gaining buy-in from countries, and signing on various vendors to provide due diligence and technology.